 Geological salt environments have a very low rate (perhaps even absence) of groundwater flow and feature gradual self-sealing of the excavations due to creep of the salt, which is plastic.

-The Waste Isolation Pilot Plant (WIPP)j in New Mexico for defence transuranic wastes (similar to long-lived ILW) has been operational since 1999.
+The Waste Isolation Pilot Plant (WIPP)j in New Mexico for defence transuranic wastes (long-lived ILW) has been operational since 1999.
 For this repository natural rock salt is excavated from a Permian layer several metres thick, between other types of rock, 650 metres below ground level.
-The wastes placed in these excavations contain large volumes of long-lived ILW, usually in steel containers.
-The steel containers are then placed in concrete overpacks.
-A backfill material is then used to surround the overpacks.
-The primary purpose of the backfill is to provide control of the chemical environment.
+The wastes placed in these excavations contain large volumes of long-lived ILW, usually in steel drums.
+These are then placed on pallets and stowed in excavated rooms or caverns.
+The salt is plastic and will eventually seal the wastes and isolate them permanently.
 Containment of the radionuclides in the wasteform mostly relies on the almost complete absence of water flow in the salt.
-To October 2010, there had been 9000 road shipments of wastes to WIPP, and 71,000 cubic metres of ILW disposed2.
+To July 2013, there had been 11,500 road shipments of wastes to WIPP from 12 DOE sites, and 87,500 cubic metres of ILW disposed2.